ERDERA/Data-Services-Hub-Help-Desk/README.md

 Preferrably, we kindly ask you to write the issues in English if possible.
 The answers you provide in the service provision form will be sent to the relevant DSH teams' GitHub.
 This online ticketing system allows requests from users to be stored and tracked.

+# Video-tutorial
-Video-tutorial: We've created a video that guides you through the whole process for starting a contribution with the DSH https://www.youtube.com/watch?v=7k9lxv2GOhE
+We've created a video that guides you through the whole process for starting a contribution with the DSH https://www.youtube.com/watch?v=7k9lxv2GOhE

-Acknowledgements
+# Acknowledgements
 European Rare Disease Research Alliance (ERDERA)  has received funding from the European Union's Horizon 2020 research and innovation programme, under grant agreement N°101156595.